Chasing Legends: My Journey to Petra and Beyond

 Dead Sea

-Me floating in the Dead Sea-a photo that I posed on my Flickr photosharing website that somehow ended up on a foot fetish website for men that I had to remove multiple times.
+Me floating in the Dead Sea, a photo that I posted on my Flickr photosharing website that somehow ended up on a foot fetish website that I had to remove multiple times.

 Kerak Crusader Castle